trstlabs/intento/readme.md

-# Trust Price Protocol
+# Trustless Hub

-**Trust Price Protocol** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).
+**Trustless Hub** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).

 ## Get started